elingp/eling.id/README.md

   - You can also create your own og images and skip satori generating it for you by adding an ogImage property in the frontmatter with a link to the asset, an example can be found in `src/content/post/social-image.md`.
 More info on frontmatter can be found [here](#frontmatter)
 - Optional:
   - Fonts: This theme sets the body element to the font family `font-mono`, located in the global css file `src/styles/global.css`.
 You can change fonts by removing the variant `font-mono`, after which TailwindCSS will default to the `font-sans` [font family stack](https://tailwindcss.com/docs/font-family).

+## Updating

+If you've forked the template, you can [sync the fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork) with your own project, remembering to not click Discard Changes as you will lose your own.

+If you have a template repository, you can add this template as a remote, as discussed [here](https://stackoverflow.com/questions/56577184/github-pull-changes-from-a-template-repository).

 ## Adding posts